 Download Rotary Ireland Net Zero Third Level Brochure

-Details of Wood Awards Ireland 2024 will be announced in February 2024 when we hope to be in a position to invite registered architects, designers, engineers, woodworkers, researchers, third level students and other practitioners to submit entries.
+Details of Wood Awards Ireland 2024 will be announced in MAY 2024 when we hope to be in a position to invite registered architects, designers, engineers, woodworkers, researchers, third level students and other practitioners to submit entries.
 As in previous years, wood should be the inherent medium of projects submitted and be sourced from sustainably managed forests.

 Wood Awards Ireland 2024 invites registered architects,* designers, engineers, woodworkers, researchers, third level students and other practitioners to submit entries for this coming year’s awards.